- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 “With the exception of Fortner Enterprises, Inc. v.
 United States Steel Corp.71 and Times-Picayune Publishing Co. v.
 United States, 72 the Supreme Court has sustained challenges to tying arrangements in all cases decided by full opinion.
 73” – Vanderbilt Law Review

 One thing that struck me is the depth and breadth of research that is required for this topic.
-In includes reviewing the previous tying agreement cases, which go back many decades.
+It includes reviewing the previous tying agreement cases, which go back many decades.
 I have covered many, but nowhere near all of the issues that are part of this subject.
-Also, while SAP customers have internal legal departments, these departments are not going to be up to date on tying agreements or anti-trust law.
+Also, while SAP customers have internal legal departments, these departments will not be up to date on tying agreements or anti-trust laws.

 At one time, the tying arrangement or tying agreement was considered illegal per se.
-However, over time the perspective of the US courts softened to require evidence that the tying arrangement or the tying agreement…
+However, over time, the US courts’ perspective softened to require evidence that the tying arrangement or the tying agreement…

 including proof that the defendant has market power over the tying product.